Roo: Adaptations

 Roo appears in the Shirley Temple's Storybook episode, played by Louis Jean Norman.

+Roo is planned to appear in the 2026 film Winnie-the-Pooh: Blood and Honey 3.

+Disney adaptation

 Roo also appears in the Disney cartoon versions of the Winnie the Pooh stories.
-He was originally voiced by Clint Howard.
-Later performers include Dori Whitaker (Winnie the Pooh and Tigger Too), Dick Billingsley (Winnie the Pooh and a Day for Eeyore), Kim Christianson (Welcome to Pooh Corner), Nicholas Melody (The New Adventures of Winnie the Pooh), Nikita Hopkins (2000-2005), Jimmy Bennett (Springtime with Roo), Max Burkholder (My Friends Tigger and Pooh), and Wyatt Hall (Winnie the Pooh).

 In the cartoons, Roo is the smallest of the regularly appearing characters.
 He has brown fur and wears a light blue shirt.
 He often expresses thoughts and feelings that make him seem wiser than his years.
 In fact, on occasion Roo seems even wiser than many of the older characters.

-He also states that he's got a mother (Kanga) when he tries to comfort Tigger in The Tigger Movie.
-Some people think that he puts himself on a purple scarf Piglet has accidentally left in Piglet's Big Movie.
-Roo also stars in his own movie, Springtime with Roo.
+He states that he's got a mother (Kanga) when he tries to comfort Tigger in The Tigger Movie.
+He appeared in Piglet's Big Movie and his own direct-to-video movie, Springtime with Roo.

 Roo becomes good friends with Lumpy the Heffalump in Pooh's Heffalump Movie.

 Roo appeared as one of the guests in House of Mouse and Mickey's Magical Christmas: Snowed in at the House of Mouse.

 Roo made his first live action appearance in the 2018 film Christopher Robin, voiced by Sara Sheen.